flikore/validator/README.md

 The documentation reference for all classes (including the validators) can be found at [http://flikore.github.io/validator/docs/index.html](http://flikore.github.io/validator/docs/index.html "http://flikore.github.io/validator/docs/index.html").

+The `examples` folder contains examples that can be executed.
+Also, check the `unittests` folder for examples of every validator class being used.

 ## Contributing

 If you want to contribute with the coding, follow these steps: